ngs-lang/ngs/doc/ngslang.1.md

 		'a' + 'b' # 'ab'
 	}

 The `+` is a multimethod.
-It has few methods.
+It has a few methods.
 You can see definitions of two of the methods in the example above.
 One method adds numbers.
 Another method concatenates strings.
 How NGS knows which one of them to run?
 The decision is made based on arguments' types.
 NGS scans the methods list backwards and invokes the method that matches the given arguments (this matching process is called multiple dispatch).

 When a `MultiMethod` is called, the multimethod's methods list is searched from last element to first element.
 The method which parameters' types match is executed.
 This model is different from many other languages, where the most specific method is called.
 In NGS, if two methods' parameters both match the arguments, that one that was defined last is called.
 Typically, methods for more specific types are defined later in code so the behaviour is similar to other languages.
 If matched method is executed and a `guard` (see below) fails, the search is continued as if the method did not match.